Pixate/Xamarin-PixateFreestyle/README.md

 MonoTouch-Pixate
 ================

-*Note: The .ZIP and .TAR download links are for the source code to the library, see the next section to download the precompiled binary DLL.*

 To demonstrate the use of Pixate within MonoTouch, we'll be using Xamarin's MonoDevelop IDE.
 Let's get started by creating a new solution.
 We'll start with creating a C# -> MonoTouch -> Single View Application solution:

 ![Single View Application](https://raw.github.com/Pixate/MonoTouch-Pixate/master/Screenshots/single_view_application.png)